I-is-as-I-does/Valva/README.md

 ## Demo

-Quick and dirty demo available in `docs/`.
+Quick and dirty demo available in `docs/` or as a [Github Page](https://i-is-as-i-does.github.io/Valva/)

 ## Overview